4d55397500/audio-semantic-hashing/README.md

 #### Parameters

 Specifiable parameters are stored in `constants.py`.
 These include values determining the audio pre-processing, as well as neural network and index structures.

+Data Representations
+--
+Single channel audio are assumed given as 16-bit PCM wav files, read into numpy arrays/torch tensors of shape `[num_samples, audio_length]`.

+These are normalized into [-1, 1] by dividing by 2^15, then fed into a mu companding transform of 256 quantization levels.
+This will define for each audio sample point a one-hot 256-dimensional vector.

+Each audio vector is broken up into segments of length `CHUNK_SIZE`.
+The formal input to the network is vectors of 256 dimensional one-hots, of shape `[batch_size, 256, CHUNK_SIZE]`.

+The encoder performs a series of dilated left-padded convolutions, mapping a batch of audio chunks to an encoded representation of shape `[batch_size, ENCODED_BITSEQ_LENGTH]`.

+The decoder reverses this, outputting a batch of shape `[batch_size, 256, CHUNK_SIZE]`.
+A per-256 dim vector cross entropy with corresponding softmax is used as the loss function.

 Requirements
 --